ethereum/yellowpaper/README.md

 This will create a PDF version of the Yellow Paper.
 Following building, you can also use standard `pdflatex` tools like http://latex.informatik.uni-halle.de/latex-online/latex.php for compiling/preview.

 ## Other language versions
-- [Chinese](https://github.com/yuange1024/ethereum_yellowpaper) translated by YuanGe and GaoTianlu.
+- [Chinese](https://github.com/yuange1024/ethereum_yellowpaper) translated by YuanGe and GaoTianlu